jazzband/tablib/README.rst

 - TSV (Sets)
 - CSV (Sets)

-Import formats supported:

-- JSON (Sets + Books)
-- YAML (Sets + Books)
-- TSV (Sets)
-- CSV (Sets)

 Note that tablib *purposefully* excludes XML support.
 It always will.
+(Note: This is a joke.
+Pull requests are welcome.)

 Overview
 --------

 `tablib.Dataset()`
 	A Dataset is a table of tabular data.
 It may or may not have a header row.
-They can be build and maniuplated as raw Python datatypes (Lists of tuples|dictonaries).
+They can be build and manipulated as raw Python datatypes (Lists of tuples|dictionaries).
 Datasets can be imported from JSON, YAML, and CSV; they can be exported to Excel (XLS), JSON, YAML, and CSV.

 `tablib.Databook()`
 	A Databook is a set of Datasets.
 The most common form of a Databook is an Excel file with multiple spreadsheets.
 Databooks can be imported from JSON and YAML; they can be exported to Excel (XLS), JSON, and YAML.